giuntoli-group/nmm-week4/README.md

 ## Assignment 2 - Out of Flatland

 Back to graphene, now much larger and without perfect periodic lattice conditions!
-In the real world, graphene is not an infinite 2D plane and graphene sheets tend to form crumpled structures (LINK TO PAPER).
-Let's see how these structures affect the energy and mechanical stresses of graphene flakes.
+In the real world, graphene is not an infinite 2D plane and [graphene sheets tend to form twisted or crumpled structures](https://doi.org/10.1016/j.mattod.2015.10.002).
+While relevant for electronic properties, let's simply see how these crumpling affects the energy and mechanical stresses of a graphene sheet.
 Assignment and scripts inspired by and adapted from [Eric N. Hahn's tutorial](https://www.ericnhahn.com/tutorials/lammps-tutorials/crumpled-graphene).

 ### Instructions